 You just booked your ski trip.
 Now, what do you need for your ski trip?
 It is so exciting to be embarking on an active outdoor experience.
 You can’t wait for the adrenaline rush of swishing down the mountain.
 But now you are wondering what to pack for a ski trip?
 Well, here are some handy dandy tips to help make sure you are prepared.
 This way, you can stay warm and dry and enjoy your ski trip to the fullest.

-What To Pack For A Ski Trip
+What To Bring On A Ski Trip

 I asked Eddie Bauer to provide some ski layering clothing to facilitate review and I am happy to share my honest opinions on features to look for in ski clothing.
 Eddie Bauer FIRST ASCENT clothing line is made for mountain sports including skiing and tested by world-class guides and athletes.
 Eddie Bauer FIRST ACENT line uses special fabrics and insulation technology to deliver next level warmth and breathability which are both so important in cold climate with vigorous activity.
 I also loved the little details in the Eddie Bauer designs.
 For example, the Women’s Resolution IR 1/4-Zip was super duper soft and had a little extra fabric foldover that keeps the cold zipper from touching your skin.
 It also had thumbhole cuffs to keep sleeves from riding up while active.

 Packing For A Ski Trip- What You Need

 Without further ado, here is a packing list for your ski trip:

 - Mid Layer Clothing (warm sweater or warm fleece)